 While those are baking, heat oil in a large skillet over high heat.
 Add the ground beef with salt and pepper.
 Just get the meat golden brown on the outside.
 It doesn’t have to be fully cooked through.
 You just want it to develop some color and flavor.
 Then remove from the heat and reserve with most of the liquid.

 In that same pot with the drippings from the meat build the sofrito.
-Add the onion, peppers, cumin, garlic powder, salt and pepper and saute until onion is soft, stirring frequently, about 4-5 minutes and then add in the garlic.
+Add the onion, peppers, cumin, garlic powder, salt and pepper and bay leaves and saute until onion is soft, stirring frequently, about 4-5 minutes and then add in the garlic.
 Saute another two minutes.
 Add ½ cup tomato sauce and stir in with all the vegetables for about a minute.

 Raise heat to high and add the browned ground beef and the vino seco.
 Be sure to mix into the sofrito.
 Cook together on medium high for 10-12 minutes.